0s1arthak/Streamly/README.md

   - Headers: `Authorization: Bearer {token}`
   - Body: FormData with `title`, `description`, and video file
   - Response: `{ message: "Uploaded.
 Processing started.", video }`
-  - Processing: Video is converted to HLS (360p, 480p, 720p), thumbnail is generated, and master playlist is created
+  - Processing: Video upload is queued for asynchronous processing with Bull MQ; video is converted to HLS (360p, 480p, 720p), thumbnail is generated, and master playlist is created in the background

 - `GET /` — retrieve all videos with optional search and pagination
   - Query params: `page` (default 1), `limit` (default 8, max 50), `search` (string for title/description)